reaper47/recipya/README.md

 ## Sponsors

-I am grateful for any support that helps me continue to develop this project.
-Your sponsorship will help me pay for the SendGrid paid plan to increase the limit of users.
-The free plan currently used allows sending a maximum of 100 emails per day.
+I am grateful for any support that helps me continue to develop this project and to host it reliably.
+Your sponsorship will help me pay for the SendGrid Essentials plan to increase the number of emails that can be sent.
+The free plan currently used allows sending up to 100 emails per day.

 You can sponsor me on
 [GitHub Sponsors](https://github.com/sponsors/reaper47) or